 - Sample donor profile (if requested)

-- Branded with your logo, colors, name, contact information
+- Branded (your logo, colors, name, contact info)

-- Direct the reader to a special landing page or a gift plan video
+- Direct readers to a landing page or gift plan video

-- Provide an an offer such as an Estate Planning Guide (or anything else for that important follow up)
+- Provide an an offer (an Estate Planning Guide or anything else for follow up)

-- Be formatted as a Flipbook for your planned giving website.
+- Format it as a Flipbook for your planned giving website

-These planned giving brochures are painless to produce yet critical for everyday use in any gift planning office.
-They can also be used as e-brochures on your Planned Giving website.
+These planned giving brochures are critical for everyday use in any development shop.

 Simple.
 Affordable.
 Non legalese.

 Or, as we call them, “Gifts Anyone Can Make.”

 These gifts are popular for both the nonprofit and for the donor.
 Why?
 They are easy to market, easy to give, and easy to receive.
 In many instances all it takes is a signature and usually does not require a lawyer.

 All brochures on specific giving vehicles incorporate a diagram on how the gifting process works.

 Here’s a simple informational on how Bequests work.
 This is a daily bread and butter brochure for any nonprofit.
 Available in English and Spanish.

 Donors can use appreciated stocks, bonds and/or mutual fund shares they’ve held “long-term” (more than one year) to make their gift.
 They will be able to claim a federal income tax charitable deduction for the full, appreciated value of the securities (not the lesser amount they originally paid for them).
 In addition, they will pay no capital gains tax on the transaction.
 This means the after-tax cost is less than a gift of cash.

 Appreciated securities are often more beneficial than giving cash.
 The brochure discusses how they work and the benefits.